Donations over $2 are tax deductible

 Back in Australia in the 1980s Rowe’s Permaculture Design Course provided the basis for a concern for Earth restoration.
 She considers permaculture to be ‘sacred knowledge’ to be carried and shared with others.
 Since then, when asked, she has travelled to teach the PDC to others who, due to circumstances, could not access it any other way.
 This took her to immediate post-war Vietnam as well as Cambodia, Uganda, Ethiopia and other countries.

 Rowe’s present concern is to make teaching sustainable and encourage others to succeed her as teachers.
 Her books include the Earth User’s Guide to Permaculture and the Earth User’s Guide to Teaching Permaculture.

 Permafund ambassador – Charlie McGee

-PA's Permafund provides small grants of less than $2000 AUD to community permaculture projects across the globe.
-Since 2012, we have funded 51 projects in 15 countries that support food security, seed sovereignty, regenerative farming practices and water harvesting....
+PA’s Permafund provides small grants of less than $2000 AUD to community permaculture projects across the globe.
+Since 2012, we have funded 54 projects in 16 countries that support food security, seed sovereignty, regenerative farming...

 PA’s Permafund is thrilled to announce funding for another two grant projects thanks to funding from the Quaker Service Australia (QSA) Firstly, introducing the Organic Food Kenya Project (OFK).
 The OFK believe in sustainable permaculture models that are integrated...

 In our monthly video interview series, PA Members Morag Gamble, John Champagne and Lachie McKenzie share their experiences working with community permaculture projects across the globe.
 Key lessons learnt include: community led projects and solutions are key to...